 Faculty and their graduate students work with the Dartmouth Center for the Advancement of Learning (DCAL) to develop inquiry-based science 'modules' related to their research.
 Ideally, these modules are 1-2 hours in length and incorporate hands-on activities.
 Training through DCAL is available on the development of effective inquiry-based modules.
-Once a module is developed it is published on the Dartmouth Outreach website and Nancy Serrell, Director of Outreach, will connect researchers with K-12 teachers in the area who might be interested in adopting the module or having a graduate student or faculty member visit their classroom to present the module.
+Once a module is developed it is published on the Dartmouth Outreach website and Sara Riordan, Science Outreach Coordinator, will connect researchers with K-12 teachers in the area who might be interested in adopting the module or having a graduate student or faculty member visit their classroom to present the module.

 Overview: This module introduces students to the chemical and physical changes that occur when a chemical reaction has taken place.
 Students will observe several reactions before being asked to determine which of two experiments leads to a chemical reaction.